Polls got it right, despite pre-election criticism

 “We have no desire and no need to skew the data,” Pollock said.
 “If we say somebody's going to win and they lose, we don't get hired.”

 Staff writer Salena Zito contributed to this report.
 Mike Wereschagin is a staff writer for Trib Total Media.
-He can be reached at 412-320-7900 or email@example.com.There are currently no comments for this story.
+He can be reached at 412-320-7900 or firstname.lastname@example.org.

 Show commenting policy